fclairamb/afero-s3/README.md

 ## Readme

-Provide afero filesystem for s3.
+Provide afero filesystem with S3 as backend.

 ## Thanks